Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty

-Again, Constraints \eqref{2nd-con16} and \eqref{2nd-con17} are for symmetric-breaking dispatching of ADVs.
-Constraint \ref{2nd-con18} maintains each delivery point as an intermediate visiting node of delivery tours.
-Constraints \eqref{2nd-con19} - \eqref{2nd-con22} track the en-route changes in ADVs' package loads and battery power and eliminate subtours for delivery.
+Again, Constraints \eqref{2nd-con16} and \eqref{2nd-con17} are for symmetric-breaking dispatching of drones.
+Constraint \eqref{2nd-con18} maintains each delivery point as an intermediate visiting node of delivery tours.
+Constraints \eqref{2nd-con19}-\eqref{2nd-con22} track the en-route changes in drones' package loads and battery power and eliminate subtours for delivery.